QZGao/spectral_fit/notebooks/README.md

 ```

 ## Interactivity
-Some of the notebooks contain interactive plots.
-To enable them, change the line `INTERACTIVE = False` to `INTERACTIVE = True` when you found it in the notebook.
+Interactive plots are supported in some plots with the help of `mplcursors`.
+To enable them, change the line `INTERACTIVE = False` to `INTERACTIVE = True` in the code.